Is a higher CFU count better?

-Most of these bacteria play an essential role in our biological processes, such as digestion, and even a slight imbalance can wreak havoc on our health.
+Most of these bacteria play an essential role in our biological processes, such as digestion, and even a slight imbalance can wreak havoc on our health with digestive issues.
 People usually assume that all bacteria are harmful to humans.

-Most people confuse a higher CFU count with better quality and naively assume that a probiotic with 50 billion CFUs is much better than the one with 5 or 20 billion CFUs.
+Most people confuse higher Colony Forming Units with better quality and naively assume that a probiotic with 50 billion CFUs is much better than the one with 5 or 20 billion CFUs.

 Probiotics with higher count are only used by people who are suffering from specific ailments such as constipation, Irritable Bowel Syndrome or IBS, etc. and are not recommended for healthy people (4).

 They often cause severe side effects in healthy people such as stomach cramps, pain, etc. and very few people would recommend high CFU probiotics to a person who has never tried any probiotic before.
 So, we can say that the choice of a probiotic largely depends on your individual goals as for most people, probiotics in the 5 to 15 billion CFU range are a good choice (5).

-If you are suffering from specific ailments or health issues and want to help your condition with the help of probiotics, then you may go for a probiotic with a higher CFU count as they tend to be more useful for treating specific health conditions.
+If you are suffering from specific ailments or health issues and want to help your condition with the help of probiotics, then you may go for a probiotic with a higher CFU as they tend to be more useful for treating specific health conditions.
 Probiotics in the 15-45 billion CFU range are the right choice in such a scenario.

-Higher CFU count = Better Quality is the most enduring myth about probiotics, and still, a considerable number of people believe in it.
-Probiotics with high CFU count may be better than the ones with low CFU count in some cases, but the vast majority of people don’t need them.
+Higher Colony Forming Units = Better Quality is the most enduring myth about probiotics, and still, a considerable number of people believe in it.
+Probiotics with higher count may be better than the ones with low one in some cases, but the vast majority of people don’t need them.

-It would be best if you also kept in mind that most often, probiotics with high CFU count are much more expensive than the ones with low CFU count, and a person is essentially paying more for the extra CFUs, which he doesn’t even need in the first place.
+It would be best if you also kept in mind that most often, probiotic supplements with a high CFU are sometimes much more expensive than the ones with low CFU, and a person is essentially paying more for the extra CFUs, which he doesn’t even need in the first place.